joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 ##### Some general examples:

  * You can differentiate offers on the security level, with a premium communication service that is fully end-to-end protected, even when you share network resources with other Telcos.
-You can be the most secure communication link that the customer doesnâ€™t have to trust from a data access point of view.
+You can be the most secure communication link that the customer doesn't have to trust from a data access point of view.
  * You can provide service and application developer partners with a new security tool that protects their data through the full data lifecycle.
  * You can offer storage or cloud services to customers with sensitive information.
-You store their encrypted data, but have no access to keys and thus no access to the data itself.
+You can store their encrypted data and at the same time have no access to the keys, thus having no access to the data itself.
- * If the Telco provides message broker services, like MQTT servers for IoT, HYKER uniquely adds an end-to-end encryption layer that fully follows the traffic patterns of one-to-many publish-subscribe communication, enabling a data producer to encrypt the data without knowing the recipient(s).
+ * If the Telco provides message-broker services, like MQTT servers for IoT, HYKER uniquely adds an end-to-end encryption layer that fully follows the traffic patterns of one-to-many publish-subscribe communication, enabling a data producer to encrypt the data without knowing the recipient(s).

 ### Logistics

-Logistics generates and consumes an abundance of data, from many sources and some of it sensitive or have other business value.
+Logistics generates and consumes an abundance of data from many sources.
+Some of this data is highly sensitive or have other business value.
 Big Data is a huge trend that will have a major impact on logistics business.

-Data is the key success factor of big data and as such, it is of great value.
-Logistics systems have many endpoints, for instance, tracking devices on trucks, sensors and tracking devices on goods and containers, driver devices (cell phones, tablets) with work orders and reports, etc. There are also central endpoints like dispatch management terminals, analytics software and so on.
+Data is the key success factor of big data, and as such it is of great value.
+Logistics systems have many endpoints, for instance tracking devices on trucks, sensors and tracking devices on goods and containers, driver devices (cell phones, tablets) with work orders and reports, etc. There are also central endpoints like dispatch management terminals, analytics software, and so on.

 Since logistics revolves around a hot pot of different systems and actors, data ownership can be a real challenge using traditional security.
 The important thing is to have control over what data should be accessed by whom and when.
 Should a customer be able to follow their shipment in real-time?
 Should trucks be able to communicate directly with other trucks?
 With some trucks but not all trucks?
 Organized in groups that change constantly?